Svetozar Gligorić: Early years

 Gligorić was born in Belgrade to a poor family.
 According to his recollections, his first exposure to chess was as a small child watching patrons play in a neighborhood bar.
 He began to play at the age of eleven, when taught by a boarder taken in by his mother (his father had died by this time).
 Lacking a chess set, he made one for himself by carving pieces from corks from wine bottles—a story paralleling the formative years of his contemporary, the renowned Estonian grandmaster Paul Keres.

 Gligorić was a good student during his youth, with both academic and athletic successes that famously led to him to be invited to represent his school at a birthday celebration for Prince Peter, who later became King Peter II of Yugoslavia.
 He later recounted to International Master David Levy (who chronicled his chess career in The Chess of Gligoric) his distress at attending this gala event wearing poor clothing stemming from his family's impoverished condition.
 His first tournament success came in 1938 when he won the Belgrade Chess Club championship; however, World War II interrupted his chess progress for a time.
 During the war, Gligorić was a member of a partisan unit.
 A chance encounter with a chess-playing partisan officer led to his removal from combat.
 Following the death of his parents, he was adopted in 1940 at the age of 17 by Niko Miljanić.

 Following World War II, Gligorić worked for several years as a journalist and organizer of chess tournaments eventually making the transition to full-time chess professional.
 He continued to progress as a player and in the year of introduction of FIDE titles (1950) he was awarded the International Master title.
 A year later, Gligorić became a Grandmaster, thus becoming the second Serb to receive this title, after Boris Kostić (1950).

 Chess career

 During the 1950s and 1960s, Gligorić was one of the world's strongest players, with a number of tournament victories to his credit, three participations in the Candidates tournaments and a record 11 Yugoslav chess championships in 1947 (joint), 1948 (joint), 1949, 1950, 1956, 1957, 1958 (joint), 1959, 1960, 1963 and 1966.
-Thanks to his engaging personality, Gligorić became a lifelong friend of many legendary players like Bobby Fischer, Tigran Petrosian, Efim Geller, Mikhail Botvinnik, Mikhail Tal and Miguel Najdorf.
+Thanks to his personality, Gligorić became a lifelong friend of many well-known and skilled chess players such as Bobby Fischer, Tigran Petrosian, Efim Geller, Mikhail Botvinnik, Mikhail Tal and Miguel Najdorf.